 Address: Oleander Dr. (in front of the mall, next to Firehouse Subs)

 The Crazy Mason Milkshake Bar originally opened in Myrtle Beach, SC.
-The Wilmington location will be its ninth.
-It will be run by a Wilmington family and is slated to open in September 2022.
+The Wilmington location is its ninth.
+It will be run by a Wilmington family and is slated to opened in February 23.

 Address: 5901 Oleander Dr